 By Nathan N. Prefer

-The Marines were tired, eager for a rest the opportunity to get themselves and their equipment back into battle condition.
+The Marines were tired, eager for a rest and the opportunity to get themselves and their equipment back into battle condition.
 But it was not to be, at least not yet.
 After spending a month fighting one of the bloodiest and most decisive battles of the Pacific War on the island of Saipan in the Marianas, the Marines of the 4th and 2nd Divisions were once again going into battle in a campaign that Admiral Raymond A. Spruance called “the most brilliantly conceived and executed amphibious operation in World War II.”

 Marine Lt.
 Gen. Holland M. Smith, who had trained both Army and Marine Corps units for amphibious operations and commanded most of those conducted in the Central Pacific, asserted that the operation to capture the neighboring island of Tinian was “the perfect amphibious operation of the Pacific War.”